QueNerguy/WikiQuedia/content/WikiQuedia/Mechanical Engineering/6 - Full Notes/Semester 1/Calculus I/Differentiation and Techniques.md

 	- __$y<0$:__ The slope of the function is negative, therefore it's descending after this point.
 This means that at this point there is a local/global _maximum_.

 ### Rules of Thumb
+By rules of thumb (RoT) I mean quick equations and their solution, in general terms.

 1. (General rule for non-variable powers)$$D_{x}\left\lbrack u^{n}\right\rbrack=n\cdot u^{n-1}\cdot u^{\prime}$$
 2. (sine, cosine, tangent)
 	a.$$D_{x}\left\lbrack\sin\left(u\right)\right\rbrack=\cos\left(u\right)\cdot u^{\prime}$$